evansbenj/2024_BIO722/1_Lecture_1.md

 ## Quality control and trimming

-A first step in analysis of Illumina data is to identify adaptor and barcode sequences in our data, sort sequneces by the barcode, and remove the adaptor and barcode sequences from the data.
+A first step in analysis of Illumina data is to identify adaptor and barcode sequences in our data, sort sequences by the barcode, and remove adaptor and barcode sequences from the data.
 We can also get rid of sequences that have ambiguous barcodes due to sequencing errors.
 We additionally can get rid of sequences with low quality scores and trim them all so they have the same length (this last step would not normally be done for RNAseq data but it is a reasonable thing to do for RADseq data).

 Illumina generates sequences that have errors in base calls.
 Errors typically become more common towards the end of the sequence read, and sometimes (but not always) an "N" is inserted in positions where the base pair is difficult to call.
 But sometimes it makes an incorrect call as well.

 We will use software package called `Stacks` to de-multiplex and trim our data.
 This is actually a suite of programs and we will be using the application called `process_radtags` within `Stacks`.  `Stacks` has a very nice online manual [here](http://catchenlab.life.illinois.edu/stacks/manual).
 FYI, other software that does trimming of RADseq data is available [here](https://github.com/johnomics/RADtools/blob/master/RADpools).

 Brian has installed most of the software we need in a directory called `/usr/local/bin`.
 Before we de-multiplex our data subset, we need to make a directory for the de-multiplexed data to be stored in.
-From your home directory (`cd ~`), please type this:
+From your current directory  (`/1/scratch/XXX`), please type this:

 `mkdir samples`